Muterra/doc-golix/security-whitepaper.md

 2. Version number
 3. Cipher suite designation
 4. **Binding author's ```GHID```**
-5. Historical frame list length
+5. **Monotonic counter for binding frame indexing**
-6. **Historical frame ```GHID``` list**
+   Note: the frame index monotonic counter is responsible for replay protection on dynamic bindings.
+They are zero-indexed.
+Persistence servers must reject any index smaller than the index currently existing at the server.
-   Note: historical frames refer to a most-recent-first sorted list of previous "static" / "frame" GHIDs.
-They are necessary for replay protection.
-The very first frame in a binding contains no history and must have a length of zero bytes.
+6. Target vector length
-7. **Binding's target ```GUID```**
+7. **Target vector ```GHID``` list**
-   Note: the binding target applies to only this particular frame.
+   Note: a most-recent-first sorted list of target GHIDs.
+The first GHID in the list is the current target.
+The target vector applies to only this particular frame.
 8. **Resultant ```GHID```**
    Note: the first GHID in the dynamic binding is the "dynamic" or "portable" GHID.
 It is defined only once -- upon finalizing the first frame of the binding.
 This GHID may be used as a proxy address for the most current target of the binding.
 Like any other GHID, it is defined as the hash digest of the entire preceding file.
     1. Hash algorithm